ajberkley/cl-binary-store/README.md

     Hi from slot information!
     "And here is a bonus thing returned to you"

+The codespace can nominally be changed multiple times in a file if needed.

 ## Why?

 I've been using [cl-store](https://cl-store.common-lisp.dev/) forever and it works well and meets most needs once you tweak how it serializes a bunch of things for speed.
 I am usually serializing / deserializing > 1GB of data and in the end all the tweaks I've done don't make it fast enough.
 The original cl-store hits about 1-2MB/sec for store and restore on the data set I use which just is too slow.
 It also doesn't support complex list circularity in a reasonable way (the correct-list-store you can turn on blows the stack).